Skip to main content

 Commissioned Providers

-NHS Somerset commissions services for looked after children through Somerset NHS Foundation Trust and Yeovil District Hospital NHS Foundation Trust.
+NHS Somerset commissions services for looked after children through Somerset NHS Foundation Trust.
 Local Authority Public Health Nurses also provide services to looked after children.

 Somerset NHS Foundation Trust provides the Children Looked After Health Team which facilitates the provision of relevant health services to all Somerset looked after children and young people and those children and young people who are resident in Somerset from other Local Authority areas in accordance with their Health Care Plan.
 This team also provides statutory Review Health Assessments and arranges Initial and Review Statutory Health Assessments provided by Public Health Nurses and providers outside of Somerset.